NHSDigital/bcss-playwright/README.md

 #### 4. Markers and Tags

-Use @pytest.mark.<tag> to run a subset or tests as required:
+Use @pytest.mark.<tag> to run a subset of tests as required:

 ```Python
 @pytest.mark.smoke